jayharvey/angular-styleguide/a1/README.md

 **[Back to top](#table-of-contents)**

-## JSCS
+## ESLint

 ### Use an Options File
 ###### [Style [Y235](#style-y235)]

-  - Use JSCS for checking your coding styles your JavaScript and be sure to customize the JSCS options file and include in source control.
-See the [JSCS docs](http://jscs.info/) for details on the options.
+  - Use ESLint for checking your JavaScript coding styles and be sure to customize the options file and include it in source control.
+See the [ESLint docs](http://http://eslint.org/) for details on the options.
+Consider using the [eslint-plugin-angular](https://github.com/Gillespie59/eslint-plugin-angular) plugin.

     *Why?*: Provides a first alert prior to committing any code to source control.